 'No it's Puccini.'

-[1] Buzz in early because it's always one of them two.
+If you find yourself on University Challenge, by the way, buzz in early because it's always Verdi or Puccini.
 Unless it's Donizetti or Monteverdi or Rossini.
 Or Vivaldi.

 On the back of that success, he decamped to a lakeside retreat at Torre del Lago, a colorful-looking place 10 miles west.